overture-stack/website/markdown/documentation/dms/installation/installation/index.md

 - Your institution's available resources and IT infrastructure
 - Security considerations

 <Warning>**NOTE:** Once the DMS has been deployed in a specific mode, it cannot be switched dynamically to use a different mode on-the-fly.
 For example, you cannot switch from local mode to server mode by simply updating your configuration.
 To re-deploy with a different mode, you must destroy your DMS cluster and restart fresh.
-For instructions on destroying  your cluster, see [here](../../admin-guide/destroy).</Warning>
+For instructions on destroying  your cluster, see [here](../../admin-guide/tasks#destroying-your-cluster).</Warning>

 <Warning>**NOTE:** The DMS currently only supports deployment to a single cluster.
-It is meant for use as a single node system is not currently mean to be highly available.</Warning>
+It is intended for use as a single node system and does not currently support high availaibility.</Warning>

 # Check System Requirements